tobiasbriones/microprocessors---cp-unah-is911/activating-a-digital-output/main.md

 > The Proteus Design Suite combines ease of use with a powerful feature set to
 > enable the rapid design, test and layout of professional printed circuit
 > boards.
+>
-> Source: *Labcenter Electronics*[3]
+> Source: *Labcenter Electronics* (under fair use) [3]

 #### Review

-I wrote [this review](review.md) about this kind of outdated proprietary software we have to use for sure in out professions.
+I wrote [this review](review.md) about this kind of outdated proprietary software we, for sure, have to use in our professions.
+It's not limited to Proteus, it's meant for all outdated software products.
+I still find Proteus one of the best old software, but it's important to notice and pay attention to some key details.

 #### Arduino Designer